Confédération nationale du travail: Decline

 By the late-1940s, the CNT was already facing difficulties, as many of its activists left the organisation.
 As its membership numbers fell, the organisation became more isolated and began to reconsider remaining in the CUAS.
 After the CNT's Maine-et-Loire departmental union merged into the FO, on 29 May 1949, the CNT's national committee announced its withdrawal from the CUAS, fearing that it had "put the vitality and unity of our organisation in serious danger".
-This caused a rupture with its regional unions in Bordeaux and Toulouse, as well as in its railworkers' industrial federation; Maurice Joyeux withdrew from the organisation over the decision, lamenting that syndicalist "clannishness" had limited the activities of the CUAS.
+This caused a rupture with its regional unions in Bordeaux and Toulouse, as well as in its railworkers' industrial federation; Joyeux withdrew from the organisation over the decision, lamenting that syndicalist "clannishness" had limited the activities of the CUAS.

 The Bordeaux and Toulouse regional unions, and the railworkers' federation, all opted to affiliate themselves with the CUAS.
 The Secretary for the Bordeaux regional union threatened to withhold its union dues, calling on the CNT to stop its "pettiness and internecine quarrels" and rejoin the CUAS.
 Fernand Robert, the secretary of the railworkers' federation, denounced the CNT for political sectarianism, which he considered to be a greater threat to syndicalism than the reformist unions; Robert in turn was accused of reformism by the CNT.
 From 30 October to 1 November 1949, the CNT held an extraordinary congress, which confirmed its decision to split from the CUAS and ordered dissident sections to withdraw from the cartels.
 While the Bordeaux regional union complied, the railworkers' federation remained in the CUAS.
 At the second conference of the CUAS, held on 12–13 November 1949, the CNT delegated two of its members to oppose the formation of any new confederation.
 Despite attempts to consolidate the syndicalist unification process, persistent sectarian tendencies caused the eventual break up of the cartels.